marcusbb/cql-util/src/main/java/reader/README.txt

 process or tasks separately.
 This will lend itself to a multi-threaded fetch or a distributed fetch operation.

-Configuration based knowlege of table, partition column.
+Configuration based knowledge of table, partition column.

 Why do we need to know the composite row key?
 The algorithm does not assume that each partition row key is a primary key, as it could be parts.
 And further more, we